ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

  #### ***Focusing on the South region and understanding the reasons behind cancellations could help in increasing overall revenue and customer satisfaction***.

-This detailed analysis can help in strategic planning, identifying areas for improvement, and making informed decisions to drive  the business growth.
+This detailed analysis can help  the business in strategic planning, identifying areas for improvement, and making informed decisions to drive  the business growth.

 ### ***Visualization**